gutomaia/nodeNES/README.md

 ## How to contribute

 I will try to put a list of current issues on the Github Issues.
 If you don't know where to start, ask-me.
-I will sure find something easy to
+I will sure find something easy to start.

 ## Authors and contributors
 * [Gustavo Maia Neto (Guto Maia)](http://gutomaia.net)(Creator)
-* No one else made a commit yet
+* [Gabriel Ozeas]

 ## License
 [New BSD license](http://www.opensource.org/licenses/bsd-license.php)